 States are taking center stage when it comes to developing novel policy approaches.
 Avalere’s team tracks and analyzes developments related to Medicaid expansion, individual market and exchanges, drug pricing, and other emerging trends.
 We can help you succeed in this dynamic marketplace.

-Tune in to learn more about the latest policy, pricing, and reimbursement challenges in Medicaid.
+View the webinar recording to learn more about the latest policy, pricing, and reimbursement challenges in Medicaid.

 New analysis from Avalere finds that states currently covering non-mandatory adult populations who choose to participate in the Healthy Adult Opportunity (HAO) initiative may need to generate up to 8% in Medicaid savings to keep spending below new capped funding levels.

 The Centers for Medicare & Medicaid Services (CMS) announced the Healthy Adult Opportunity, a new Section 1115 demonstration initiative allowing states to shift toward capped Medicaid financing models with an opportunity for shared savings.
 If the option is chosen by states, it could be the largest change to Medicaid since the ACA.